 Dimore Gallery is a home, a journey, an experience, a dialogue between past and present.
 Every object selected or created by designers Emiliano Salci and Britt Moran, has a story and an allure capturing imagination in a way in which only art and design are able.
 Each room unveils a different emotion (joy, surprise, nostalgia) leading the visitor towards the discovery of elusive colors and precious materials, where the quest for form reveals the presence of objects and makes this journey unique and emotive.
 Designed and produced by Emiliano and Britt, objects from far-away worlds live next to sculptural furniture.

 The Small, but only in size, because the experience is very rich, refined and chic.
 Alessandro Lo Piccolo and Giancarlo Petriglia are the owners and masterminds behind this concept restaurant.
 This lovely bistro is continuously evolving (and actually also growing), with new collections of homeware, art pieces and interior decoration.
-The dècor was studied and signed by Giancarlo, who is a fashion designer with a run with Trussardi, and an eye for interior design.
+The dècor was studied and signed by Giancarlo, who is a fashion designer with a run with Trussardi, and an eye for interior design, just like other professionals like the Cape Cod Interior Designer.
 Alessandro takes care of the day-to-day management, setting the tables, working behind the scenes and cooking simples Italian dishes – tartare, chick-pea soup, risotto alla milanese, just to name a few.

 Drogheria Milanese is an exciting bistrowith an informal atmosphere where to taste Italian style tapas.
 Little tastes to tease your appetite and perfect for placing right in the middle to share with everyone.
 I went crazy for fried eggs with truffle, for Cantabrico anchovies and for mini pizzas with naturally yeasted dough and organic flour..